 Keltoi is a Greek word by which the inhabitants of Marseille called the tribes living around their town.
 Galli is the term used by the Romans for the people living in Northern Italy and France.
 Today's use of Celtic is a generic reference to the pre-Romans inhabitants of many parts of Europe and to their language and culture.

-Lyon: Sanctuary of the Three Gauls with a view of the Fourvière hill, where the Roman town was located
+Lyon: Amphitheatre of the Three Gauls with a view of the Fourvière hill, where the Roman town was located

 In 58 BC Julius Caesar, Proconsul of Gallia Narbonensis, began a series of campaigns which led to the conquest of vast territories between the Atlantic Ocean and the River Rhine.
 In 51 he punished the tribes who had joined a rebellion promoted by Vercingetorix, the chief of the Arverni, but he granted privileges to those who had supported the Romans or had defected from the coalition.
 In 43 BC Lucius Munatius Plancus, one of Caesar's military commanders, founded Lugdunum (Lyon), a Roman colony at the confluence of the Rhône and Saône rivers, a key location from a military standpoint.
 Every year the representatives of the tribes of the new territories gathered at Lyon for a series of ceremonies in which they professed their loyalty to Rome and its emperors.
 These meetings were also meant to strengthen the authority of the tribe leaders and to recognize they had some degree of self-government.